threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 The 2025 fast will take place at De Uelenspieghel, Winkelsteeg 5, 7975 PV Uffelte, Netherlands.

-This lovely old farmhouse is surrounded by a nature reserve with forest and a lake.
+Two hours from Amsterdam by public transport, this lovely old farmhouse is surrounded by a nature reserve with forest and a lake.

 <div class="gallery" data-columns="1">
 	<img src="/images/fast-venue.jpg">